 These doctors argue that everyone should avoid gluten, all the time.

-Dr. Perlmutter, a neurologist and author of Grain Brain, a NY Times best selling book, is first man off the no gluten bus.
+Dr. Perlmutter, a neurologist and NY Times best selling author, is first man off the no gluten bus.
 In the updated 2.0 version of his book, he no longer recommends testing for gluten sensitivity, instead, he simply recommends that everyone avoid gluten like the plague.